-Only JTAG mode with 4 wires is impacted.
-Serial Wire Debug (SWD) mode is not impacted.
+Only the JTAG mode with 4 wires is impacted.
+The Serial Wire Debug (SWD) mode is not impacted.

-During the debug phase, when the debugger is connected in JTAG mode is used, I/O port PB4 should not be used by the application.
-If the application needs to use PB4 even during debug phase, the debugger should use Serial Wire Debug (SWD) mode to connect.
+During the debug phase, when the debugger connected in the JTAG mode is used, the PB4 I/O port should not be used by the application.
+If the application needs to use PB4 even during debug phase, the debugger should use the Serial Wire Debug (SWD) mode to connect.